-Since the Perhentian Turtle Project has been running we have…
+Since the Perhentian Turtle Project was established, we have successfully…

-Introduced an ‘adopt and name a turtle’ programme to help categorise turtle sightings and continue educating tourists about both the project and turtle conservation.
+- Introduced an ‘adopt and name a turtle’ programme to categorise turtle sightings and continue educating tourists about turtle conservation.

 Looking to the Future

-The Perhentian Turtle Project is constantly looking for ways to move forward; Together with the Marine Research Centre we published our first research paper in 2017* and are looking to publish many more in the future.
+The Perhentian Turtle Project is constantly looking for ways to move forward; Together with the Perhentian Marine Research Station,

-Unfortunately both the turtles and their marine environment are being threatened by an increase in tourism.
-Tourists visiting the island get most of their information from the boat guides; therefore it is vital to form long lasting relationships with them.
-This ensures that they are informing tourists of eco snorkelling practises to protect the turtles and other marine life.
-In the future the turtle team are hoping to lead a greater focus on this aspect of conservation.
+Unfortunately, both the turtles and their marine environment are being threatened by an increase in tourism.
+Tourists visiting the island get most of their information from the boat guides; therefore it is vital to form

-4 Easy Steps to Book Your Turtle Adventure:
+4 Easy Steps to Book Your Jungle Adventure: